 Our entire range of tissue monitoring devices include a dedicated USB output that supports direct streaming of real-time recordings to a PC running the popular LabChart® Pro* charting software by ADInstruments.
 After installing a complimentary add-on, LabChart will automatically identify the specific type and model of Oxford Optronix monitor and pre-load all the necessary configuration and channel settings, providing the ultimate in ‘plug and play’ convenience.
 For researchers wishing to make multi-parameter measurements, the add-on supports multiple Oxford Optronix devices at the same time.
 Data acquisition and recording just got a whole lot easier!

 *LabChart version 8.0.4 or later required; PC/Windows only

 Continuous data recording to PC or Mac platforms is supported via standard analogue data outputs offering compatibility with third party data recording solutions.

-Our monitors are now provided with a comprehensive 2-year manufacturer’s warranty, covering defects in material or in workmanship.
-An optional extended warranty package, providing up to 6 years of ‘peace of mind’ cover, including preventative maintenance servicing is available at the time of purchase.
+Our monitors are provided with a comprehensive 2-year manufacturer’s warranty, covering defects in material or in workmanship.
+Optional extended warranty packages including preventative maintenance servicing are also available for additional peace of mind.